 The themes of collaboration, balance, and equality also show up in my decade's worth of work as a visual artist.
 They're particularly apparent in my abstract works.
 These repeated gestural marks—calligraphic and cursive lines made in charcoal, ink, paint, and metallic leaf—range from the refined to the expressive.
 The images that emerge begin subtly, and incorporate shifts of scale and accumulation of layers until a strong sense of unity emerges.
 As I explore these ideas in series and an array of media, I learn something new every day in the studio.
 My pieces reflect that.

 It's long seemed to me that the thread that runs through all the writing, editing, drawing and painting I've done is creativity—my subjects', my readers, my viewers, and my own.
 The interplay between those elements always excites me as a writer and artist, and it informs the images and words I create.

-That's how I came to join the graduate program at the International Center for the Study of Creativity at SUNY-Buffalo State College.
-It's an amazing place, with remarkable scholars, inspiring professors, and unparalleled resources.
-My studies have undoubtedly broadened my understanding of what sparks creativity in myself and others, how to unlock it when it's blocked, and ways to incorporate it in a range of circumstances so I can share it with collaborators, readers, and viewers.
-What I've learned has supercharged my own creativity and that of the clients in the areas of art, design, and writing I'm consulting with now.
+Creativity drew me into the graduate program at the International Center for the Study of Creativity at SUNY-Buffalo State College, and it's the topic of my continuing research, too.
+What I'm discovering broadens my understanding of what sparks creativity in myself and others, how to unlock it when it's blocked, and ways to incorporate it in a range of circumstances with collaborators, readers, and viewers.
+In the process, I've come to understand my own creativity and that of the clients in the areas of art, design, and writing I consult with now.

 [PHOTO CREDIT: Carrie Culpepper]